Germany flying 6 fighters 8K miles in 24 hours to Singapore | Law-Order

 - Thailand

-A group of German air force fighter jets neared Singapore on Tuesday in a marathon bid to fly them some 12,800 kilometres from their home base to Southeast Asia in just 24 hours.
+A group of German air force fighter jets landed in Singapore on Tuesday as part of a marathon bid to fly them some 12,800 kilometers (8,000 miles) from their home base to Southeast Asia in just 24 hours.

 “We are at the side of all of those who stand for our values such as democracy, freedom and security, and are also willing to contribute,” she said as the aircraft took off from Neuburg, Germany, on Monday, the dpa news agency reported.